J0hnArren/BackgroundRemoverBot/README.md

 [Link to the telegram bot](https://t.me/simple_bg_remover_bot)

-To work correctly, you need to add ```git clone https://github.com/shreyas-bk/U-2-Net``` to the project folder and *.pth* and *.h5* files with model weights in the models folder
+To work correctly, you need to add ```git clone https://github.com/shreyas-bk/U-2-Net``` to the project folder and *.pth* and *.h5* files with model weights in the models folder.

+## Example of results: